natenka/pyneng-book-en/docs/source/book/12_useful_modules/subprocess.rst

 Getting the result of a command execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default, the run() function returns the result of a command execution to a standard output stream.
+By default, run() function returns the result of a command execution to a standard output stream.
 If you want to get the result of command execution, add **stdout** argument with  value **subprocess.PIPE**:

 .. code:: python